toantc1024/vietlaw/docs/wiki/en/models/Document.md

 # Legal Document Learning Management System (LLMS)

 ## Description
 This project is a Learning Management System (LMS) specifically designed to provide information about legal documents.
 It is based on the Flan-t5-xl model, which is known for its excellent performance in understanding and generating human-like text.
-This LMS aims to help users navigate the complex world of legal documents with ease.
+This LMS aims to help users question-answering the complex information of legal documents with ease.

 ## Features
 - **Legal Document Understanding**: The system can understand and interpret the content of various legal documents.